sureshbabudj/ultimate_store/readme.md

 # Ultimate Bookstore

-This is a simple Flask application for a children's bookstore with the ability to add books.
+This is a simple Flask application for a bookstore with the ability to add books.
 It uses Flask-SQLAlchemy for database management and Flask-Migrate for handling database migrations.

 ## Getting Started